dresden-elektronik/deconz-rest-doc/docs/endpoints/devices/index.md

     GET /api/<apikey>/devices

 Returns a list of all devices.
-If there are no devices in the system, an empty object {} is returned.
+If there are no devices in the system, an empty array [] is returned.

 ### Parameters